EthanHofton/cpp_cmake_tp/README.md

 - `res` folder copied into the build directory
 - `src` folder for source files
 - `include` folder for header files
+  - `include/your_project` folder for your project headers.
+Change this to your project name + also change in `include/CMakeLists.txt`